Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

-Meanwhile, there’s so much to do around the house, and you could really use a break—even a measly ten minutes.
+Meanwhile, there was so much to do around the house.
+I needed a break—even a measly ten minutes would’ve been awesome.

-And so you feel your frustration flaring, your patience waning, and you’ve just about had it.
-You love your baby wholeheartedly, but, let’s be honest… she’s pissing you off with this no-napping business.
+So I felt my frustration flaring, my patience waning, and I just about had it.
+I love my baby, but, let’s be honest… I was getting mad with this no-napping business.

-I’ve had my fair share of losing my cool, especially when a baby won’t nap.
-The first time I yelled at my eldest son was when he was a mere eight weeks old and wouldn’t nap.
-I was rocking him to sleep, but each time I would lay him in his crib, his eyes would fly right open and he’d cry.
+The first time I ever yelled at him was when he was a mere eight weeks old and wouldn’t nap.
+I was rocking him to sleep, but each time I placed him in the crib, he’d open his eyes and cry.

-Still, it’s tough when you’re in the trenches.
-You’re sleep-deprived.
-Your house is a mess.
-Your life is so different from before this baby entered your world.
-And sometimes it’s hard to stay calm.
+It’s tough when we’re in the trenches.
+We’re sleep-deprived, the house is a mess and our lives are so different from the days before the baby.
+No wonder it’s hard to stay calm.

-The baby has already been up all these hours—you might as well get something out of it.
-Take him out on a stroll around the neighborhood or the nearby park.
+Your baby has already been up all these hours—you might as well get something out of it.
+Take him on a stroll around the neighborhood or to the nearby park.
 Drive to the mall.
 Get yourself a cup of coffee or a bowl of ice cream.

-Funny what a few minutes away from a no-napping baby can do.
+Funny what a few minutes away from a non-napping baby can do.
 We can get caught up trying so hard to get that nap that doing so consumes us.

 So, stop.
 Put the baby down in the crib and catch a break.
 What can you do?